top of page

 Educate

-A study of street art is relevant to many disciplines in the humanities and the social sciences, including art history, cultural studies, geography, sociology, and urban planning.
+The study of street art is relevant to many disciplines in the humanities and the social sciences, including art history, cultural studies, geography, sociology, and urban planning.
 Our faculty directors engage students in an analysis of street art in our own classrooms, and we present our research to academic audiences and the broader community through conference presentations, lectures, and workshops.
-Educators around the world also use the databases in their teaching and research.
+Educators around the world also use our archives in their teaching and research.

 "Can you hear us now?
 Are we loud!
 Enough!"